Esri/military-symbology/README.md

 		* The Enter Coordinates tab is the sixth tab:
 			* Coordinates can be entered in DD, DMS, DD, MGRS, or [other coordinate systems] (https://github.com/Esri/coordinate-conversion-addin-dotnet#features).
 			* Once valid coordinates are entered, a button can be clicked to add a feature to those coordinates.
-			* Invalid coordinates will show with a red box around it.
 		* At any time/tab in this process, the "Add to Map" button, included on every tab, can be clicked to graphically add the feature to the map by clicking.

 ## Workflows